Supermagnum/double-dip/README.md

 Note: Ecopoxy Flowcast does not need any vacuum, just a mold and a way to hold the piezoelectric tubes centered.
 It's also safer to work with.
 Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.

 The XLR 3 pin plug has a solder lug for the shield for a reason.
+Connect the shield and the drain wire to that spesific lug.
 Those are wired up like this: https://github.com/Supermagnum/piezo-balanced/blob/main/XLR%2BConnector%2BPinout%2BDiagram%2BRear%2BPin%2B2%2BHot%2Bv2%2Bgreen__01.jpg

 It is my opinion that a shielded cable with 3 conductors inside is the best.
 Suggested cable: Digi-Key Part Number: 30-00910-5-ND